-Zones of fracturing, such as the chimney, would be expected to have a lower resistivity, owing to the enhanced porosity.
+Zones of fracturing, such as the shot cavity and collapse chimney, would be expected to have a lower resistivity, owing to the enhanced porosity.
 It was expected that such features might be observed, especially for the Cannikin test.
 Also, a plume of contaminated groundwater might be discernable in the resistivity model as a region of low resistivity.